 First, it’s your time that kids want, and they will look back on the hours you spend together with fondness and nostalgia.
 The experts remember this from their own families— indeed it is the source of most of their pleasant memories about childhood.
 Second, what counts the most are shared activities— time spent on hobbies, sports, camping, hunting, or fishing (it’s extraordinary how many of the male experts cherish memories of hunting or fishing trips with their fathers) or in seeking out a new interest together.
 Third, the experts agree that we should be willing to make sacrifices to have that kind of time.

-What The Experts Say About Getting Older
+About Getting Older

 The experts’ basic message about aging is one of the most counterintuitive recommendations in this entire book: don’t waste your time worrying about getting old.